sarahciston/codingcare/posts/guide.md

 All making is a research question.
 What question do you want to explore?

+### we ask after one another

 >"We reassemble ourselves through the ordinary, everyday, and often painstaking work of looking after ourselves; looking after each other."
->>–Sara Ahmed

-### we ask after one another
+>>-Sarah Ahmed, *Living a Feminist Life*

 We are excited to know each other and to care for one another as people, not as a means to an end.
 We learn from each other and our skills improve because of each other, but time and again we realize that is not the only—or even the main—reason we come together.